Biblical Research & Education Resources

 As for the apostolic writings, Messianic Jews use such terms as "B'rit Hadashah," "New Covenant" or "Messianic Writings."
 This preference is based on a certain understanding of the word "testament."
 In the modern legal lexicon a testament is a last will, a declaration that gives direction for the disposition of property upon the death of the one making the will, the "testator."
 Such a declaration may be written or oral, as in a death bed declaration.
 Yeshua issued such a declaration from the cross directing the guardianship of Miriam, his mother, to John the apostle.
 Under law the testament has no power until the testator dies.

 All of the covenants mentioned in the Tanakh were based on irrevocable decisions and had legal power.
 The Jewish translators of the LXX might have chosen to use synthēkē, which only means an agreement, to translate b'rit, but instead they chose uniformly to use diathēkē, which by its definition as a "will" requires the death of the author to make it effective.
 The LXX translation, made long before Yeshua came, may seem strange given that in the case of the divine-human covenants God obviously cannot die.
-Perhaps they considered that at the heart of the divine-human covenant God was making a sacrifice of himself, by offering grace instead of wrath and destruction.
+Perhaps they considered that at the heart of the divine-human covenant God was making a sacrifice of himself, by offering grace instead of wrath, mediated by the sacrificial and substitutionary offering of animals to expiate sin.

-Nevertheless in his book The Separation of Church and Faith Daniel Gruber argues at length that Scripture never speaks of a testament, but only of a covenant (38-51).
-His basic argument is that (1) a testament is a solitary declaration and cannot be “with,” as the expression "covenant with" occurs over 70 times in the Tanakh; (2) a covenant may have a mediator (Heb 9:15), but a testament does not; and (3) a testament does not involve sacrifices, whereas a divine covenant does.
+Nevertheless, Daniel Gruber argues at length in his book, The Separation of Church and Faith, that Scripture never speaks of a testament, but only of a covenant (38-51).
+His basic argument is that (1) a testament is a solitary declaration and cannot be "with," as the expression "covenant with" occurs over 70 times in the Tanakh; (2) a covenant may have a mediator (Heb 9:15), but a testament does not; and (3) a testament does not involve sacrifices, whereas a divine covenant does.
 Stern in his commentary concurs with Gruber's basic premise and adds that b'rit can never be translated as "will" and that a will is one-sided, but a covenant is two-sided (696).

 However, a covenant can be thought of as a testament.
 Consider these counterpoints to the aforementioned arguments: